Brent Staker: Early life

 Staker grew up in Broken Hill in remote country New South Wales.

-He went to Burke Ward Public School where he made a time capsule to be opened on 2020.
-He made his A Grade debut in 2000 at age 16 for West Broken Hill, playing in their losing grand final side that year.
+He went to Burke Ward Public School, where he made a time capsule to be opened on 2020.
+He made his A Grade debut in 2000 at age 16 for West Broken Hill, playing in their losing grand final side that year before joining the NSW/ACT Rams.

 AFL career

 West Coast

 Recruited from NSW/ACT Rams (Under 18s), he made his debut in 2003.

 In round seven 2004, he earned an AFL Rising Star nomination when he kicked three goals against Melbourne.

 Barry Hall incident

 In Round 4, 2008, Brent Staker was punched in the face by Sydney Swans full-forward Barry Hall.
 Video footage from the incident indicated that contact was made with a punch to the jaw.
 Staker took no further part in the game, remaining off the field for the duration of the game.
 Hall's punch was graded by the Match Review Panel as intentional, severe impact and high contact, and he was referred to the tribunal and suspended for seven games, one of the most severe punishments in the modern era by the AFL Tribunal.
 Video footage of the incident was shown on television as far abroad as Denmark and the United States on the ESPN network.